korabeko/mitoHelicini/README.md

 ### Funding
 The core of the R package was developed during my postdoc funded by scholarship from the Alexander-von-Humboldt Stiftung.

+### Versions
+#### 201231 [published Jan 14, 2022 on Dryad: https://doi.org/10.5061/dryad.pnvx0k6p5; published on GitHub Jan 1, 2026]
+Original data published in Dryad by Korábek et al. 2022 (*Diversity*).
+The only correction made concerns the species identification and locality data for *Maltzanella escherichi* and *Helix ankae* (see Korábek & Hausdorf 20223 *Archiv für Molluskenkunde*).

 ### References (sources of the sequence data)
 Bouaziz–Yahiatene H, Pfarrer B, Medjdoub-Bensaad F, Neubert E. (2017).
 Revision of *Massylaea* Möllendorff, 1898 (Stylommatophora, Helicidae). *ZooKeys* 694: 109–133. https://doi.org/10.3897/zookeys.694.15001